Murdo-C/captainmurdo.github.io/about.md

 ---

-This blog is hosted on Github pages using the wonderful Jekyll and Atom.
+This blog is hosted on GitHub Pages using the wonderful Jekyll and Atom.